openstack-archive/sahara/doc/source/horizon/dashboard.user.guide.rst

 ---------------------------

-1) Navigate to the "Project" dashboard, then the "Data Processing" tab, then click on the "Node Group Templates" panel
+1) Navigate to the "Project" dashboard, then the "Data Processing" tab, then click on the "Clusters" panel and then the "Node Group Templates" tab.

 2) From that page, click on the "Create Template" button at the top right